 Application Ideas:

-Transform your living room into a welcoming retreat with Alabaster walls and a Shiitake accent wall behind the sofa.
+Transform your living room into a welcoming retreat with Alabaster walls.
 Incorporate Evergreen Fog through throw pillows and artwork, while a natural wood coffee table anchors the space with organic warmth.

-In the kitchen, we love pairing Alabaster cabinets with a Shiitake island, complemented by wooden shelving that showcases your favorite dishes and décor pieces.
+In the kitchen, we love pairing Alabaster cabinets with an accent island, complemented by wooden shelving that showcases your favorite dishes and décor pieces.

 2. Coastal & Serene Palette